-An easy low carb keto salmon patties recipe that uses canned fish and pork rinds.
-It only takes minutes to make the patties and fry them in a pan.
+An easy keto salmon patties recipe that uses canned seafood and pork rinds.
+It only takes minutes to make these low carb fish cakes and fry them in a pan.

-After the success of my Thai chicken salad recipe made with canned meat, I decided to try another easy recipe using canned fish.
+After the success of my Thai chicken salad recipe made with canned meat, I decided to try an easy recipe using canned fish.

 Rather than settle for tuna, I picked up a few cans of wild pink salmon from Whole Foods Market.
 I’ve always liked the taste of salmon better than tuna, but never tried the canned variety.

 I’ve always bought my salmon fresh or frozen.
 But, it seemed a lot more convenient to make keto salmon patties using the canned variety.